 If you have an Intuit Merchant Services account, you can process your customer's credit or debit card on the Receive Payments window.

-- 1 Be sure you select a credit card for the Payment Type. - 2 Be sure the "Process credit card" checkbox is selected. - 3 Enter the card information.
+- ${f 1}$ Be sure you select a credit card for the Payment Type. - 2 Be sure the "Process credit card" button is selected.